D-u-c-k-s-e-l/votd-scripts/README.md

 # votd.fish
-A Verse-Of-The-Day script for fish.
+A bible verse of the day script for fish.

 ## Installing